 2.2 The System Performance Measures

-This section introduces our favorite system performance measures.
+This subsection introduces our favorite system performance measures.
 We begin with the definition of our principal performance variable.
-Let where V is called the job-offered sojourn (response) time.
-We assume $V = \infty$ if the arriving job is blocked due to full system.
-We will be interested in obtaining the CDF of V or, equivalently, the probability density function (PDF)
+Let 3 or, equivalently, the probability density function (PDF)

-$$V \equiv$$ the time an arriving job with infinite (no) deadline, in the long run, must wait before it completes its service,
+$V \equiv$ the time an arriving job with infinite (no) deadline,